coderjack/NLP_CODE/README.md

 USAGE:
+  To test this code directly just type "ruby autocomplete.rb" in the directory named "sentence_autocomplete".
+  It will ask for input data file.
+Type "as.txt" and press enter.
+  Then it will ask for a sentence.
+Type in anything and press ENTER.
+  To Exit the program, just press ENTER.

+  otherwise,

    Make an object of the class named "MarkovChain" and pass the input raw data text file.
      markov_obj = MarkovChain.new(<in_file>)
 	 Pass last two words of an incomplete sentence to the method named "get_possible_word"